EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

+### Backup API

+For the C++ API, see `include/rocksdb/utilities/backupable_db.h`.
+There are two representations of backup engine: (1) `BackupEngine` for creating new backups, and (2) `BackupEngineReadOnly` for restoring from backup.

+Be aware, that backup engine's `Open()` takes time proportional to amount of backups.
+So if you have slow filesystem to backup (like HDFS), and you have a lot of backups, then initializing the backup engine can take some time.
+We recommend to keep your backup engine alive and not to recreate it every time you need to do a backup or restore.

+Also, we recommend to keep around only small number of backups.
+To delete old backups, just call `PurgeOldBackups(N)`, where N is how many backups you'd like to keep.
+All backups except the N newest ones will be deleted.
+You can also choose to delete arbitrary backup with call `DeleteBackup(id)`.

 ### Creating and verifying a backup

 In RocksDB, we have implemented an easy way to backup your DB and verify correctness.
 Here is a simple example: